-Financial aid at NJIT is awarded according to financial need, merit or both.
-If you are eligible for financial assistance based on your financial need, you may receive a combination of gift aid (grants or scholarships that need not be repaid) and self-help aid (loans, which must be repaid) or part-time employment either on or off campus).
-Any combination of awards is referred to as your Financial Aid Financing Plan Offer.
-Once your Financial Aid Financing Plan Offer has been generated, you can access it via a secured link provided in the email you will receive.
+Financial aid at NJIT is awarded according to financial need, merit, or both.
+If you are eligible for financial assistancebased on your financial need, you may receive a combination of gift aid (grants or scholarships that need not be repaid) and self-help aid (loans, which must be repaid) or part-time employment either on or off campus.
+Any combination of awards is referred to as your financial aid package and this information is delivered to students via a College Financing Plan.
+Once your College Financing Plan has been generated, you can access it via a secured link provided in the email you will receive.

-Eligibility for many of NJIT scholarships is not based on financial need; you are automatically considered for merit-based (NJIT) scholarships at the time of admission.
+Eligibility for many NJIT scholarships is not based on financial need; you are automatically considered for meritbased (NJIT) scholarships at the time of admission.
 Your admission application, test scores, and high school grade point average (GPA) are the main factors used to determine your eligibility for NJIT scholarships.
-However, there are some scholarships that also require that you demonstrate financial need.
+However, some scholarships also require that you demonstrate financial need and complete a FAFSA.